 If you are unsure of your craving levels, finding a TCM practitioner who can help you figure it out and further identify the source is recommended.

-When salt cravings arise, Dr. Park recommends reaching for the following snacks:
+When salt cravings arise, Dr. Park recommends reaching for the following healthy salty snacks:

 - Kalamata olives